 Glenda Jackson's illustrious work with the Royal Shakespeare Company proved a valuable asset for this role.
-As Gudrun Brangwen, Jackson had to be emotionally abrasive yet sexually challenging with a script that explores the varying nature of love and sex.
+As Gudrun Brangwen, Jackson had to be emotionally abrasive with a script that explores the varying nature of love and sex.
 Jackson retired from acting in 1992 to begin her decades-long political career as a Member of Parliament in Britain.
-After a 25-year acting hiatus, Jackson returned to the stage to perform Shakespeare in London just a couple of years ago.
+After a 25-year acting hiatus, Jackson returned to the stage to perform Shakespeare in London in 2019.

 1971: Jane Fonda

 - Movie: "Klute"